Hip dysplasia – PAO or short stem prosthesis?

 - Lifespan: May be limited depending on the load.

-- Mobilization usually begins on the first postoperative day.
+- Mobilization usually from the first postoperative day.

 - Continuous physiotherapy for optimal mobility and muscle building.